okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 </div>

 A key consideration involves the ACS URL endpoint on the SP side where SAML responses are posted.
 It’s possible to expose a single endpoint even when dealing with multiple IdPs.
 For a single-instance multi-tenant application where the tenancy isn't defined in the URL (such as when using a subdomain), this might be a simpler way to implement.
 However, you must then rely on additional information in the SAML response to determine which IdP is trying to authenticate (for example, using the IssuerID).
-If your application is set up in a multi-tenant fashion with domain information in the URL (for example, using either `https://domain1.example.com` or `https://www.example.com/domain1`), then having an ACS URL endpoint for each subdomain might be a good option since the URL itself identifies the domain.
+Applications set up in a multi-tenant fashion with domain information in the URL (for example, using either `https://domain1.example.com` or `https://www.example.com/domain1`) can benefit from having an ACS URL endpoint for each subdomain.
+It's a good option since the URL itself identifies the domain.

 <div class="three-quarter">